lloydw/json-api-serializer/README.md

 ### Serialize

-Serialize it with the corresponding resource type, data and optional extra options :
+Serialize it with the corresponding resource type, data and optional extra data :

 ```javascript
 // Synchronously (blocking)